DaoCloud/DaoCloud-docs/docs/en/docs/amamba/pluggable-components.md

 1. In the DCE 5.0 product module, go to `Container Management` -> `Cluster List` and enter the details page of the `kpanda-global-cluster`.

-2. In the cluster details page, navigate to the menu on the left side and go to `Helm Apps` -> `Helm Charts` -> select the `addon` repository.
+2. In the cluster details page, navigate to the menu on the left side and go to `Helm Apps` -> `Helm Charts` -> select the `All` repository.
 Search for `argo-cd`, click on it to enter the details page, and install it.

 3. On the installation interface, fill in the required installation parameters.

     Parameter descriptions:

-    - Name: Please enter `argo-cd`.
+    - Name: Please enter `argocd`.
     - Version: The default version is `5.34.6`, which is the only version available in the addon repository.
-    - Namespace: Select `argocd-system`.
+    - Namespace: Select `argocd`.

     !!! note

         You can use the default values for the rest of the parameters.

 4. Click the OK button at the bottom right to complete the installation.
-Confirm that the related argo-cd resources in the `argocd-system` namespace are all in the `Running` state.
+Confirm that the related argo-cd resources in the `argocd` namespace are all in the `Running` state.

 5. After successfully deploying the resources mentioned above, go to the `Configurations & Secrets` -> `Configurations` menu on the left side of the current cluster details page.
 Search for `amamba-config` and click on `Edit YAML`.